mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 ## The secret handshake

 You heard me.
-I can’t believe that this is a real thing, but there actually is a secret handshake that happens when you connect to a Wi-Fi network.

 You might be wondering why there’s a secret handshake happening every time you connect to Wi-Fi, and that’s fair enough, I’m glad you asked.

 Let’s say you’re a legitimate businessperson just connecting to their home Wi-Fi.
 No funny business.
 You know the password.
 But you need to prove to the Wi-Fi network that you know the password.
+And the Wi-Fi needs to prove to you that _it_ knows the password.
 The trouble is, everyone else can hear you.

 Wi-Fi is broadcast as radio waves out of your device and router all the time.
 Anyone within range can hear what you're saying.